#1 Let's go on a journey!

 Isaac Stevens, a native of Massachusetts, appears to have been a rather complex individual according to the various historians who have written about his life.
 He was a “can-do” kind of man who was known to have been “hard-headed and stubborn, prone to heavy drinking, and not worried about who he had to step over (or step on) to get things done.”

-In the Native American communities, historians compare Stevens to Hitler and genocidal.
+In the Native American communities, many historians compare Isaac Stevens (pictured to the left) to Hitler and being genocidal.
 This was in relation to the poorly handled treaties and the forced removal of Native Americans from their lands.
 Retired Director of the Washington State Historical Society, David Nicandri, likens Stevens to Napoleon, stating that “However you calculate these things, Isaac Stevens has a larger footprint or takes up a greater volume of concern and consciousness than the entire balance of the territorial officialdom up until the time Washington becomes a state in 1889.”
 Any way you look at his life, he left an indelible mark in history; albeit rather unknown to many of us in the original 13 (colonies that founded the country and later became states in the Union).

 A staunch supporter of Franklin Pierce’s campaign for the presidency, Stevens was rewarded with the governorship of the newly created Washington Territory in 1853 (through 1857).
 On his way westward to the Territory in 1853, he undertook a massive survey.
 He traveled with a surveying crew to identify and map a northern transcontinental railroad route.
 An artist, Del Stanley, traveled with him as well.